BadBedBatPenguin/yamdb_final/README.md

 ![yamdb_workflow](https://github.com/BadBedBatPenguin/yamdb_final/actions/workflows/yamdb_workflow.yml/badge.svg)

 YAMDb API is an online database containing reviews for different titles.
 Titles are divided by categories and genres.
 There's opportunity to comment any review.
 All opportunities depend on user's role. \
-Used technologies: Django, Django rest framework, SimpleJWT
+Used technologies: Python, Django, Django rest framework, SimpleJWT

 ## How to run project